odoo/owl/doc/component.md

 with the DOM (for example, through an external library) whenever the component was patched.
 Note that this hook will not be called if the compoent is not in the DOM (this can happen with components with `t-keepalive`).

-The `snapshot` parameter is the result of the previous `willPatch` call.

 Updating the compoent state in this hook is possible, but not encouraged.
 One need to be careful, because updates here will cause rerender, which in